lorenzouriel/coding-sql/sql_monitor/stack/docs/buffer_index_management.md

   * `Buffer Pool Total MB` → Total buffer pool memory allocated.
   * `Dirty Buffer Used MB` → Redundant with dirty buffer, useful for alerting.
 * **Use case:** Identify **memory pressure** and potential I/O bottlenecks.
+  * High dirty pages → heavy write activity.
+  * Helps identify I/O flush bottlenecks.
+  * See how much buffer pool memory is used by user databases.
+  * Helps decide if more memory is needed for SQL Server.

 ### System Memory Status
 ```sql